igorkaktusjs/travelApp/README.md

 TravelApp
-TravelBnB is a mobile application that revolutionizes the way you plan and experience your trips.
-If you're looking for the perfect accommodation, whether it's a cozy cottage in the woods, a luxury city apartment, or a beachfront villa, TravelBnB is your go-to travel companion.
+TravelApp is a mobile application that revolutionizes the way you plan and experience your trips.
+If you're looking for the perfect accommodation, whether it's a cozy cottage in the woods, a luxury city apartment, or a beachfront villa, TravelApp is your go-to travel companion.

 Key Features: